Sydney Hop on Hop Off Bus

 After testing this route and stop combination several times over the years, I’ve found the HOHO bus works brilliantly for some visitors but is a waste of money for others.
 Here’s how to know which group you’re in:

-• Have limited mobility or are traveling with small children
+• Have limited mobility or small kids with you

 • Value flexibility over cost savings

-• Are on a tight budget (public transport costs about 1/3 of the HOHO price)
+• Are on a tight budget – you can do it for 1/3 of the cost using public buses

 Essential Information: Routes, Times & Prices

-Unlike most major cities, Sydney has just one HOHO bus operator: Sydney Big Bus Tours.
+Unlike most major cities, Sydney has just one HOHO bus operator: Sydney Big Bus Tours, also called (Sydney Big Bus Tours).
 They offer two routes that together cover the city’s main attractions:

 The routes